 Kambiz Sharif is a member of the Institute for the Promotion of Visual Arts in Iran, a member of the Society of Iranian Sculptors in Tehran, Iran, and a member of the International Sculptors Center.
 His works have been shown both in solo and group exhibitions in Iran as well as in galleries internationally.

-Currently based in Toronto, he has works housed in both private and corporate collections across North America and has exhibited in numerous museums and galleries across Canada and the United States.
-A number of such exhibitions include: Royal Ontario Museum in Toronto, The Canadian Museum of Nature in Ottawa, and The Leigh Yaw Key Art Museum in Wisconsin.
-He is a signature member of The Society of Animal Artists and Oil Painters of America.
+Based in Toronto, Sakhavarz’s works can be seen in both private and corporate collections across North America.
+As well, they have been exhibited in numerous prestigious museums and galleries in the continent, such as the Royal Ontario Museum, the Canadian Museum of Nature, and the Leigh Yaw Key Art Museum.
+He is also a member of the Society of Animal Artists and Oil Painters of America.

 Leila Fathizadeh was born into an artistic family in Iran in 1978.
 Passionate about the arts from an early age, she completed her BA in agricultural engineering at Tehran University, and later pursued an MA in composition.
 After winning an award for her art from Japan in 2009, Leila began to focus more seriously on painting.
 She has participated in numerous group and solo exhibitions in Iran.